+(Mark One)

-(Mark One) QUARTERLY REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934 For the quarterly perio od ended March 31, 2014 OR TRANSITION REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934 For the transition period from to Commission file number: 001-15911 ORPORATION nt as specified in its charter) Delaware 52-1256615 (State or other jurisdiction of incorporation or organization) (I.R.S.
-Employer Identification Number) Drive, Suite 100 rille , NJ 08648 ipal executive offices) 896-9100 number, including area code) NA (Former name, former address and form ner fiscal year, if changed since last report) during the p uired to be filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 rant was required to file such reports) and (2) has been subject to such filing be submitted nd posted on its corporate Web site, if any, every Interactive Data File required to f this chapter) during the preceding 12 months (or for such shorter period that the check mark whether the Registrant is a large accelerated filer, an f "large accelerated filer," "accelerated filer" and "smaller report accelerated filer, a non-accelerated filer, or a smaller reporting company.
-See the ing company" in Rule 12b-2 of the Exchange Act (Check One): Large accele rated filer $\square$ Accelerated filer $\square$ Non-accelera ated filer $\Box$ (Do not check if a smaller reporting company) Smaller reporting company $\Box$ check mark whether the Registrant is a shell company (as defined to $\square$ in Rule 12b-2 of the Exchange Act).
-As of May 7, , 2014, the Registrant had 17,217,066 shares of Common Stock, \$.01 par value per share, outstanding.
+QUARTERLY REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934 For the quarterly period ended September 30, 2014 OR ☐ TRANSITION REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934 For the transition period from \\\\\\ to \\\\ Commission file number: 001-15911 CELSION CORPORATION (Exact name of Registrant as specified in its charter) Delaware 52-1256615 (State or other jurisdiction of incorporation or organization) (I.R.S.
+Employer Identification Number) 997 Lenox Drive, Suite 100 Lawrenceville, NJ 08648 (Address of principal executive offices) (609) 896-9100 (Registrant's telephone number, including area code) NA (Former name, former address and former fiscal year, if changed since last report) Indicate by check mark whether the Registrant (1) has filed all reports required to be filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 during the preceding 12 months (or for such shorter period that the registrant was required to file such reports) and (2) has been subject to such filing requirements for the past 90 days.
+Yes ☑ No □ Indicate by check mark whether the Registrant has submitted electronically and posted on its corporate Web site, if any, every Interactive Data File required to be submitted and posted pursuant to Rule 405 of Regulation S-T (§232.405 of this chapter) during the preceding 12 months (or for such shorter period that the Registrant was required to submit and post such files).
+Yes $\square$ No $\square$ Indicate by check mark whether the Registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer, or a smaller reporting company.
+See the definitions of "large accelerated filer," "accelerated filer" and "smaller reporting company" in Rule 12b-2 of the Exchange Act (Check One): Large accelerated filer □ Accelerated filer $\sqrt{}$ Non-accelerated filer $\square$ (Do not check if a smaller reporting company) Smaller reporting company Indicate by check mark whether the Registrant is a shell company (as defined in Rule 12b-2 of the Exchange Act).
+Yes □ No ✓ As of November 10, 2014, the Registrant had 19,976,546 shares of Common Stock, \$.01 par value per share, outstanding.